bugy/script-server/README.md

 ### Developer mode
 1. Clone/download the repository
-2. Run tools/init.py script (this will download javascript libraries)
+2. Run 'tools/init.py --dev' script (this will download javascript libraries)

 ## Setup and run